libp2p/js-libp2p-websocket-star/PROTOCOL.md

 ### Example Connection

-`assumes a and b are already connected & identified`

 Ca: Connects via `<server-address>/p2p-circuit/ipfs/<dst-id>`

 Ca -> S -> Cb: Uses p2p-circuit to establish a connection with `<dst-id>`